netgen-layouts/layouts-docs/cookbook/custom_blocks.rst

 some processing based on provided instance of a block or some other parameters you provide when rendering a block manually and so on.

-After all processing is done, this method needs to return the array with key/value pairs which will be injected into template when block is rendered.
-Each of these values can either be a regular scalar, array, object and so on, or it can be a closure, which will transparently be called to calculate the value at the moment the parameter is used inside the block template.
+After all processing is done, this method needs to set the parameters which will be injected into template when block is rendered.
+The parameters are set to an instance of ``Netgen\BlockManager\Block\DynamicParameters`` object.
+This object implements ``ArrayAccess`` interface, so you can use array notation to add the parameters.
+Each of the values can either be a regular scalar, array, object and so on, or it can be a closure, which will transparently be called to calculate the value at the moment the parameter is used inside the block template.

 In case of our Markdown handler, we will need to inject a Markdown parser into our handler, and use it in this method to parse the raw Markdown into HTML.
 We